-5. Business partners
+5. Business Partners

-The anti-competitive behaviour of third parties might negatively affect the reputation of companies in the PHOENIX group, even if these were not involved in such practices.
-This is why we strive towards shared standards of integrity with all our business partners.
+Principles and rules The anti-competitive behaviour of Third Parties might negatively affect the reputation of companies in the PHOENIX group, even if these were not involved in such practices.
+This is why PHOENIX strives towards shared standards of integrity with all our Business Partners.
+Through a Business Partner Due Diligence (BPDD), PHOENIX is proactively making sure to avoid interactions with Business Partners who may pose legal or reputational risks also in terms of competition law.
+The regulations from the AnCo_Standard_Third Party Management apply.